jentery/mdia360v2/index.md

 ### Assessment and Feedback

-You must submit the final project and at least one worksheet to pass this course.
+You must submit the final project and both worksheets to pass this course.
 Failure to complete these three assignments will result in a failing N grade (calculated as a 0 for your GPA).

 I will use UVic's [official grading system](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to produce rubrics to assess your work.
 I will not post marks publicly or outside my office, and I do not use plagiarism or AI detection software.

 All assignments except for the exit tickets should be submitted via Brightspace.
-I cannot accept worksheets, the research prospectus, or the final project via email.
-Each exit ticket is due by the end of class (11:20am) on the day it's prompted.
+I cannot accept the worksheets, research prospectus, exit tickets, or final project via email.
+Each exit ticket is due by the end of class (2:20pm) on the day it's prompted.

 I will use Brightspace to provide feedback on your work.
 If you ever want additional feedback, then feel free to ask me.
 I can provide it in person, via Zoom, or by email.